 In 2014, Rick left his law firm to become the Executive Director of Equality California, the nation’s largest statewide LGBTQ+ civil rights organization.
 At Equality California, he led the organization through a period of significant growth and an expansion of its mission to include advancing civil rights and social justice for the diverse communities to which LGBTQ+ people belong — communities of color, communities of faith, immigrants, women and people living with HIV.
 Under Rick’s leadership, Equality California has fought to protect and provide healthcare to immigrant communities, enact commonsense gun safety and criminal justice reform, defend workers’ rights and raise the minimum wage to $15, provide universal healthcare coverage, protect reproductive choice and healthcare and finally end the ineffective and broken death penalty system.

-Rick lives in Los Angeles and is the proud co-parent of a 15-year-old daughter Shireen Valerie and twin 11-year-old sons Rafael Nikhil and Rayan Francisco, all of whom attend public schools.
+Rick lives in Los Angeles and is the proud co-parent of a 16-year-old daughter and 12-year-old twins, who attend public schools.

 Why I’m Running

 In September 2020, my beautiful sister Jackie lost her three-year battle with ALS.
 She was one of the bright lights of our world and one of the most important people in my life.
 Watching her fight this truly horrendous disease — both physically and financially, spending her entire life’s savings on her care — broke my heart and devastated my entire family.
 I’m glad that she’s finally at peace, but losing her was unbelievably painful.
 Too many families in our community, throughout California and around the world have endured similar pain over the last year — too many empty chairs at kitchen tables, too many empty nightstands on the other side of the bed.